Nimravidae: Taxonomy

 The family Nimravidae was named by American paleontologist Edward Drinker Cope in 1880, with the type genus as Nimravus.
 The family was assigned to Fissipedia by Cope (1889); to Caniformia by Flynn and Galiano (1982); to Aeluroidea by Carroll (1988); to Feliformia by Bryant (1991); and to Carnivoramorpha, by Wesley-Hunt and Werdelin (2005).

 Nimravids are placed in tribes by some authors to reflect closer relationships between genera within the family.
 Some nimravids evolved into large, toothed, cat-like forms with massive flattened upper canines and accompanying mandibular flanges.
 Some had dentition similar to felids, or modern cats, with smaller canines.
 Others had moderately increased canines in a more intermediate relationship between the saber-toothed cats and felids.
 The upper canines were not only shorter, but also more conical, than those of the true saber-toothed cats (Machairodontinae).
 These nimravids are referred to as "false saber-tooths".
+The barbourofelids were for a while no longer included in Nimravidae, following elevation to family as sister clade to the true cats (family Felidae).
+However, majority of recent studies have returned them to Nimravidae, with one study suggesting they are part of Nimravinae.